dosisod/refurb/docs/checks.md

 Categories: `logical` `readability`

-Sometimes ternary (aka, inline if statements) can be simplified to a single `or` expression.
+Sometimes the ternary operator (aka, inline if statements) can be simplified to a single `or` expression.

 Bad: